-Straylight: similarly, contaminating straylight appears at a very low level (< 10-5) when illuminating a channel with a very bright light source.
+Straylight: similarly, contaminating straylight appears at a very low level (< $10^{-5}$ ) when illuminating a channel with a very bright light source.
 This effect is seen at the level of the detector, with a background affecting the neighbouring slices.

-Ferris Wheels: Observing close to bright sources with MUSE leads to the presence of strong artefacts within the datacube in the form of concentric rings, similar to a Ferris wheel, and bright spikes.
-Typically, these effects are seen when observing within a few arcminutes of a bright source.
+Ferris Wheels: Observing close to bright sources with MUSE leads to the presence of strong artefacts within the datacube in the form of concentric rings and fainter spokes, similar to a Ferris Wheel.
+Typically, these effects become obvious when observing within a few arcminutes of a bright source, e.g. V < 6.
+Figure 23 shows one of these artifacts near the star Sirius.
 It has been observed that sometimes changing telescope guide star or observing at a different hour angle can eliminate the effect.
 Analysis of all these issues is still preliminary at this stage and will be updated after a full analysis has been completed and the origin and solutions have been determined.